lwindolf/wurmterm-backend/runbooks/bluetooth.md

 If this is the case download the firmware from your Linux distro / the vendor and put it in `/lib/firmware`.

+## Try discovering / connecting devices

+Check if a controller shows up

+    bluetoothctl list

+Check if nearby devices are seen

+    bluetoothctl devices

+Try to connect a device

+    bluetoothctl connect <device>